risingwavelabs/risingwave-docs/docs/create-source/create-source-pulsar.md

 :::info

 For Avro and Protobuf data, do not specify `schema_definition` in the `CREATE SOURCE` or `CREATE TABLE` statement.
-The schema should be provided in a Web location in the option `schema_location` in `ENCODE properties` section.
+The schema should be provided in a Web location in the option `schema.location` in `ENCODE properties` section.
 :::

 :::note

-RisingWave performs primary key constraint checks on materialized sources but not on non-materialized sources.
-If you need the checks to be performed, please create a materialized source.
+RisingWave performs primary key constraint checks on tables with connector settings but not on regular sources.
+If you need the checks to be performed, please create a table with connector settings.

-For materialized sources with primary key constraints, if a new data record with an existing key comes in, the new record will overwrite the existing record.
+For a table with primary key constraints, if a new data record with an existing key comes in, the new record will overwrite the existing record.
 :::

 |Field|Notes|